trent30/pyML/README.md

 The syntax is clean, the keyword `fuc` declare a function followed by name and argument(s) : fuc <lt>name<gt> arg_1 arg_2 ... arg_n
-The function's body must be indent with tab :
+The function's body must be indent with TAB (not space):

     fuc hello_world_function
         "hello world"